 Fresh Ontario asparagus is in season May to June.
 Look for the Foodland Ontario logo or ask your store manager when shopping to know if your asparagus is grown locally.
 When you buy local food, you support farmers so they can keep producing high quality, affordable food we can all enjoy.

-Shopping and Storing
+Shopping for and storing asparagus

 Choose asparagus spears that are straight, crisp and have tight green or purple tips.
 Whether you choose thick or thin spears is a matter of personal taste - both will be delicious!